valievav/Real_estate_project/README.md

 <ins>Add filtering to API calls:
 1. **Overwrite default get_queryset with custom search for api/urls.py**
-2. **Add basename for router in api/urls.py (required because of overwritten default get_queryset)** - where [basename](https://www.django-rest-framework.org/api-guide/routers/) is the initial part of the view name pattern (e.g. ListingViewSet -> basename='listing)
+2. **Add basename for router in api/urls.py (required because of overwritten default get_queryset)** - where [basename](https://www.django-rest-framework.org/api-guide/routers/) is the initial part of the view name pattern (e.g. ListingViewSet -> basename='listing')